 SAA’s new slogan, "Walking with the Farmer", represents the organization’s vision and ethos.
 Since the early stages of its establishment, with the support of the Ministry of Agriculture in respective host countries, SAA has set up country offices staffed by local residents with a high level of agricultural expertise and deep understanding of local context, in order to promote need-based good agricultural practices (GAPs) and improved technologies in rural communities.

-SAA is committed to work with smallholder farmers by adopting a participatory approach that provide need based feedback to farmers and value chain actors to establish technologies and fruitful market linkages that addresses the specific concerns of farmers.
+SAA is committed to working with smallholder farmers by adopting a participatory approach that provides need-based feedback to farmers and value chain actors to establish technologies and fruitful market linkages that address the specific concerns of farmers.
 This participatory approach embodies SAA’s spirit of walking with the farmer.